 “CASA of Tulare County uses kidsdata.org for presentations, trainings, and social media marketing.
 Kidsdata.org is well organized and easy to use.
 There are a variety of ways to obtain the data you need relative to your area, to your state, and nationwide.
-Thanks Kidsdata.org for not only the wealth of information, but the ease of accessibility to that information as well.”
+Thanks kidsdata.org for not only the wealth of information, but the ease of accessibility to that information as well.”
+Related Data.

 – Anthony Guerra, PR & Marketing Coordinator, CASA of Tulare County

-“Kidsdata.org is an invaluable resource for the March of Dimes Imperial County Healthy Babies are Worth the Wait project and our efforts to help moms have full-term pregnancies and healthy babies.
+"Kidsdata.org is an invaluable resource for the March of Dimes Imperial County Healthy Babies are Worth the Wait Project and our efforts to help moms have full-term pregnancies and healthy babies.
 The site offers access to the most current county level demographic and health data in an easy to use and understandable format.
 Kidsdata.org allows our project to compile critical data that is often not readily available for our county into community profiles that support grant proposals and effectively focus maternal child priorities to guide our collaborative efforts within the community.
-Kidsdata.org helps support the March of Dimes work to end premature birth and other problems that threaten our babies. ”
+Kidsdata.org helps support the March of Dimes work to end premature birth and other problems that threaten our babies."
+Related Data.

 – Cheryl Anderson, Project Director, Healthy Babies are Worth the Wait Project, March of Dimes

 “I find kidsdata.org a uniquely valuable source for the most important kind of information about children's health.
-I use it extensively for teaching Child Psychiatry fellows at Stanford, and I share it with colleagues in other parts of the the country.
-For example, most recently I have been forwarding your posts to friends and colleagues at Riverside County Child Mental Health.
-This is a program that is going to great lengths to be responsive to the combined medical and mental health needs of children in their region.
-They use this information to develop innovative systems of care approaches to the information you collect about their county.
-Despite their diligence, they always ask how on earth kidsdata obtains such fantastically practical information about children in their county that does not seem to be available through more local sources.”
+I use it extensively for teaching Child Psychiatry fellows at Stanford, and I share it with colleagues in other parts of the country...
+Despite their diligence, they always ask how on earth Kidsdata obtains such fantastically practical information about children in their county that does not seem to be available through more local sources.”
+Related Data.

 – Carl Feinstein, MD, Professor Emeritus of Psychiatry and Behavioral Sciences at the Stanford University Medical Center

-The California School-Based Health Alliance uses kidsdata.org to help plan programs with school-based health centers (SBHC), which help children stay healthy so they can learn.
-They use kidsdata to highlight areas of need in California, such as health and educational outcomes, where school-based health care can make a difference.
+The California School-Based Health Alliance uses kidsdata.org to help plan programs with school-based health centers (SBHC), which help children stay healthy and learn better.
+This organization uses Kidsdata to highlight areas of need in California, such as health and educational outcomes, where school-based health care can make a difference.
+Related Data.

 “Kidsdata helps us see ways we can improve health and academic success for California's kids.” – Lisa Eisenberg, MPP/MSW, Senior Policy Analyst